nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  &nbsp;

 ### 4.j. `season` - Changes the season of the show you are currently watching

-The `season` command updates the season of an existing show in your watchlist.
+The `season` command updates the current season of an existing show in your watchlist.

+**[NOTE]**

+*This command changes the current season that you are watching in your watch history.
+To change the number of episodes a show has, use the [edit](#4c-edit---edits-your-show-details) command.
+[comment]: <> (Think I need help with explaining this better)

  Format:
   `season <SHOWNAME> <SEASON>`